-You can establish whether your property falls within a Selective Licensing area by using the interactive map found on our webpage here Selective Licensing - Gedling Borough Council If your property is privately rented and falls within one of the designated areas you will be required to apply for a licence.
+You can establish whether your property falls within a Selective Licensing area by using the interactive map found on our selective licensing webpage here Selective Licensing Areas.
+The areas are shown on the map with blue outlines for phase 2 and a purple outline for phase 1a.
+If your property is privately rented and falls within one of the designated areas you will be required to apply for a licence.